lucian-ilie/Seq-InSite/README.md

 ```
 python predict_ENS.py /path/to/dataset /path/to/msa-embeddings /path/to/t5-embeddings
 ```
-Please note that the accepted naming convention for embedding files is "protname.embd".
+Please note that the accepted naming convention for embedding files is "PDBID.embd".

 # Training